ainh01/Learn-English-By-Comic/README.md

 use this:

-pip install pandas aiohttp beautifulsoup4 Pillow google-generativeai
+pip install pandas aiohttp beautifulsoup4 Pillow google-generativeai lxml